pnp/script-samples/scripts/teams-list-guestusers/README.md

 List all guests in Microsoft Teams teams in the tenant and exports the results in a CSV.

+PnP PowerShell script uses Microsoft Graph behind the scenes to get all teams and guest users. it requires an application/user that has been granted the Microsoft Graph API permission : Group.Read.All or Group.ReadWrite.All

 # [MicrosoftTeams PowerShell](#tab/teamsps)
 ```powershell
 Install-Module MicrosoftTeams